April 12, 2016

 “Mama, a girl at school said that when Trump is elected president, I’m going to have to leave.
 Are we going to have to leave our home?”

-Your response may be, “Honey, Trump is wrong.
+Your response may be: “Honey, Trump is wrong.
 We’re staying here.”

-Or, “Honey, Trump is wrong.
+But instead, you might try: “Honey, Trump is wrong.
 This is our home.
 Being Muslim is wonderful; we want to help people and make our country better.
 Look at how hard your father and I work.
 It would make America very sad if all the Muslims left.
 We are extremely happy to be here and contribute to American society.”

 Now, this may seem like overkill—‘wonderful,’ ‘very sad,’ ‘extremely happy’—but it’s not.
 One of these phrases will stick in your child’s mind.
 You are looking to replace the statements of negativity with positivity.
 And, instead of your child responding, “Not true,” the next time he hears something negative, he should respond, “Not true, being Muslim is awesome,” or, “Not true, America would be sad if all the Muslims left.”
 He will be learning a different vocabulary with which to think and speak during such encounters.